shivynand/Jumpstarter-ZPIRE/chat.md

 ## AI Interaction Overview

-During the development of the ZPIRE Nutrition application, I primarily used **Cascade** (an AI coding assistant) to help with various aspects of the development process.
+During the development of the Aura application, I primarily used **Cascade** (an AI coding assistant, using Claude 3.7 Sonnet) to help with various aspects of the development process.
 Cascade was instrumental in:

 1. **Code Generation**: Creating React components, pages, and styling with Tailwind CSS
 2. **UI/UX Design**: Designing responsive layouts and user flows for both individual users and care homes